 Remote and Online Classes

-All fall 2020 undergraduate classes are being offered in online and remote environments.
+All spring 2021 undergraduate classes are being offered in online and remote environments.
 Class sections listed as "online" are conducted in a traditional online environment, with students logging in on their own schedule to do the coursework.
 "Remote" classes meet via teleconference at scheduled course times when attendance is required; students receive login information and instructions after they register.
 (Note: All remote classes are taught in Eastern Time (ET).)

-The divisions of Academic Affairs and Information Technology collaborated to provide remote access solutions for those classes that need specialized software technology in order to enhance access and support for fall semester instruction.
+The divisions of Academic Affairs and Information Technology collaborated to provide remote access solutions for those classes that need specialized software technology in order to enhance access and support for spring semester instruction.
 Find out more about these technology resources here.

 Access to Campus Studios and Labs